chrisvdm/rwsdk-notes-app-tutorial/README.md

 ## Part 2 - Durable Objects
 The first part of the tutorial dealt with the barebones basics of working with rwsdk: Route handling, React Server Components, Actions, Deploying to Cloudflare, Middleware and Context.
-This next part gets spicy: Cloudflare’s Durable Objects.
+This part gets spicy: with Cloudflare’s Durable Objects.
 Everyone knows Prisma, but let’s get basic with SQL.
 It’ll be fun.

 ### A quick lesson on Durable Objects

 Normally, Cloudflare Workers don’t remember anything between requests — they run, return a response, and disappear.
 Durable Objects (DOs) are a way to give your Worker memory and identity.

-You can think of a Durable Object as:
+We can think of a Durable Object as:
 - A named instance of a class (e.g. "notes" or "chat-room-123").
-- It always runs on Cloudflare’s edge, and you always connect to the same instance when you ask for that name.
+- It always runs on Cloudflare’s edge, and we always connect to the same instance when we ask for that name.
 - Each instance has its own built-in storage that saves data across requests.
-- Requests to the same instance are handled one at a time, so you don’t need to worry about race conditions.
+- Requests to the same instance are handled one at a time, so we don’t need to worry about race conditions.
 - While it’s “awake,” it can also hold in-memory state (like a list of WebSocket connections).

 #### Why this is useful

-Durable Objects are like tiny servers you don’t have to manage.
+Durable Objects are like tiny servers we don’t have to manage.
 They’re perfect for:
 - Storing sessions or user data
 - Counters or rate limits
 - Chat rooms and presence lists
 - Acting as a buffer in front of a database

-In rwsdk, DOs fit naturally: your routes stay clean and server-first, while the DO looks after the state.
+In rwsdk, DOs fit naturally: our routes stay clean and server-first, while the DO looks after the state.

 ### Define your Migrations